 They were all dead, and I knew I had done it.
 Voldemort was bested, but he had still won.
 The monster was gone, and here it was yet again.
 The only way I was able to beat him was by becoming like him.

 People arrived not too much later.
 Shacklebolt, Unspeakables, Obliviators, others, the both of you...

-But then someone actually approached me.
-I vaguely recognised her, a gorgeous blonde, a bit younger than me perhaps.
-Others were squeezing themselves against the wall to stay as far away from me as possible, but she decided to talk to me.
+But then someone approached me.
+I vaguely recognised her, a gorgeous blonde, bit younger than me perhaps.
+Others were squeezing themselves against the wall to stay as far away as possible from the blood-soaked lunatic, but she decided to talk to me.